-The right of the Company to request redemption of its investments in Investee Funds ranges in frequency from daily to quarterly.
+The right of the Company to request redemption of its investments in Investee Funds ranges in frequency from weekly to semi-annually.
 The Company invests across a broad range of fund managers, which have been classified under the following investment strategies:

 Multi-Strategy funds utilise a variety of investment strategies with the goal of generating a smooth return that is not reliant on one type of market condition to generate returns.
-In general the Aurum Funds invest in managers that are biased to our favoured strategies of systematic, macro, fixed income and equity trading but these managers may also hold some allocation to credit and arbitrage strategies.
+In general the Aurum Funds and MAM funds invest in managers that are biased to our favoured strategies of systematic, macro, fixed income and equity trading but these managers may also hold some allocation to credit and arbitrage strategies.